 Green indicates low priority

-statement to select between possible values for Priority
+Use a switch statement to select between possible values for Priority.

 public static void describe(String color, Priority p) {